 An emergency fund is a lump sum that acts like a buffer in case of serious financial hardship (you lose your job, your car breaks down or your heating carks it in the middle of winter, for example).
 Also known as a ‘rainy day fund’, the emergency fund needs to consider your outgoings.
 Do you have dependents or pets?
 How much does your life cost?
 How long would you need if you had a break in income?
-Experts recommend aiming for six months’ worth of expenses as a minimum, but even a few thousand dollars stashed away could provide a crucial bubble of protection should things go south.
+Experts recommend aiming for six months’ worth of expenses as a minimum, but even a few thousand dollars stashed away could provide a crucial bubble of protection.

 All Ordinaries Index